 The Committee has asked us to monitor compliance with its recommendations and to report on their status.
 Each relevant chapter in our report provides an update on the status of the Committee's outstanding recommendations.
-The exhibit lists all of the Committee's recommendations that the Government has not yet fully implemented and are not already discussed in another chapter.
+The exhibit in this chapter lists all of the Committee's recommendations that the Government has not yet fully implemented that are not already discussed in another chapter.